 Policy 1-2.4.14: Mixed Use Designation.
-In recognition that the City's land use designations for commercial and office properties already permit mixed use projects, Within one year from the adoption of this Comprehensive Plan, the City may also will create a mixed use overlay or district for commercially designated parcels that would be intended to facilitate design and use flexibility to achieve pedestrian scale, innovative transit connectivity and maximizing open space within a commercially viable and architecturally desirable design.
+The City may create a mixed use overlay or district for commercially designated parcels that would be intended to facilitate design and use flexibility to achieve pedestrian scale, innovative transit connectivity and maximizing open space within a commercially viable and architecturally desirable design.
 Complementary uses may include, but are not limited to retail, entertainment, office, civic and residential uses.
 The City shall also prepare companion land development code regulations that implement the proposed mixed use overlay or district simultaneously with any policy amendments related to this overlay or district.
 All policies related to this overlay or district will be subject to a Comprehensive Plan amendment.